CosmologicalEmulators/Effort.jl/docs/src/example.md

 ### Multi-Redshift Forward Pass

-Here's a complete multi-redshift pipeline that computes power spectra at all 5 redshifts:
+Here's the complete multi-redshift pipeline function that we benchmark and differentiate.
+It computes **all 3 multipoles (ℓ=0, 2, 4) with AP corrections** for all 6 DESI redshifts:

 ```@example tutorial
 function multi_z_pipeline(all_params_multi)
-    # Unpack: first 8 are cosmological, next 55 are bias (11 × 5 redshifts)
+    # Unpack: first 8 are cosmological, next 60 are bias (10 × 6 redshifts, excluding f)
     cosmo_local = Effort.w0waCDMCosmology(
         ln10Aₛ = all_params_multi[1], nₛ = all_params_multi[2], h = all_params_multi[3],
         ωb = all_params_multi[4], ωc = all_params_multi[5], mν = all_params_multi[6],